About our company

 - Workers must implement services that will prevent recidivism into the child protection system and provide funding for home visiting services (#88, #89).

 In August of 2016, Katy gave presentations to staff meetings at 16 social service agencies across eight counties.
-And by the end of August, she gave presentations to 16 staff meetings across 8 counties.
 The response to the partnership has been overwhelmingly positive.
 We’ve received great feedback from our partnerships and we continue to prevent recidivism.

 The child protection workers we partner with have reported feeling at ease because we’re in the home offering skills training and therapy.
 We work tirelessly for the empowerment and self-determination of families.
 In addition, a key part of our process is to hire a diverse staff in order to preserve our clients’ cultural identities.